Fettuccine Paglia e Fieno Alla Carbonara

 However, one thing that Carbonara does not have and is absolutely not suited for is garlic, parsley, basil, or any spices that you may wish to add to it.

-A very easy recipe to make, but follow these suggestions for success:
+A straightforward recipe to make, but follow these suggestions for success:

 • Fettuccine paglia e fieno is a simple recipe to prepare, but follow these suggestions for success: